Kalwantrao/jmwe-automation/README.md

 - `GRADLE_HOME`

 ## Pre-requisites in Jira Instance:
+#### Run the gradle tasks for the initial set-up on your server or cloud jira instance
+- For server `gradle setup-server`
+- For cloud `gradle setup-cloud`

+## The above task will create below things in your instance

 #### Create screen with name "AUTOMATION" in Jira and add the following system fields:
     Assignee